City Manager's Office

 "Welcome to the Boerne City Manager's Office.
 Here at the City of Boerne we are focused on building a premier Hill Country community.
-Approximately 300 employees work diligently to provide exceptional service to our residents, businesses, and visitors."
+Approximately 300 employees work diligently to provide exceptional service to our residents, businesses, and visitors." - Ben Thatcher, City Manager

 The City of Boerne is a “Home-Rule” city that operates under a council-manager form of government.
 This form of government essentially means that the City Manager is the city official who is ultimately responsible for the overall management of City operations.
-The City Manager works in close partnership with the Mayor and City Council who are responsible for setting the policy direction of the City.
+The City Manager works in close partnership with the Mayor and City Council, who are responsible for setting the policy direction of the City.

 The City Manager's Office, in coordination with the Finance Department, prepares and submits a structurally balanced budget which is tied back to the council's strategic direction.
 The City Manager's Office also assists the City Council in the development and formulation of policies, goals and objectives and keeps them informed of important community issues.
-In addition, City Manager’s Office staff provides legislative support, communication services and legal services to city functions and operations.
+In addition, City Manager’s Office staff provide legislative support, communication services, and legal services to city functions and operations.

-The City Manager’s Office is responsible for the following core services:
+Operating with a dedication to our values of service, excellence, integrity, respect, and collaboration, the City Manager’s Office is responsible for the following core services: